 In specified units, there will be a discussion board question for you to consider.
 YOU MUST WRITE ONE (1) WELL THOUGHT-OUT, ORIGINAL PARAGRAPHS (NO LESS THAN 10 SENTENCES) FOR YOUR INITIAL/FIRST Db POST.
 NEXT, YOU MUST RESPOND TO TWO (2) OF YOUR PEERS' POSTS.
 YOU MUST WRITE ONE (1) WELL-THOUGHT-OUT ORIGINAL ONE-HALF PARAGRAPH (NO LESS THAN 5 SENTENCES).
 Your original, initial post MUST be posted by Wednesday of each week by 11:55 p.m.
 All response posts must be completed by 11:55 p.m. on the date specified on the course outline/schedule or calendar (every Sunday evening).
 Every Db post must have appropriate content and be constructive in nature.
 Please submit thoughtful and meaningful posts.
 A simple statement such as, "I agree" or "You're right" is not enough.
-In addition, please do not use "text-speak", such as LOL, BFF, etc.

-Students who do an EXCELLENT job of contributing and following all instructions will receive the full 50 possible points for the discussion board post.
-Students who contribute less will receive less points.
-Students who do not provide all 3 postings each week will receive zero (0) points regardless of their content.
+In addition, please do not use "text-speak", such as LOL, BFF, etc. Students who do an EXCELLENT job of contributing and following all instructions will receive the full 50 possible points for the who do not provide all 3 postings each week will receive zero (0) points regardless of their content.
 I grade for grammar and spelling.